tjoyner/discogs-ots/README.md

 ```

-**Depending on the python istallation, the commands to use may be python3 and pip3.**
+Depending on the python istallation, the commands to use may be _python3_ and _pip3_.

-**The Discogs API is rate-limited, so large collections will take some time to complete.
+The Discogs API is rate-limited, so large collections will take some time to complete.
 For example, 1000 records could take 30
-minutes to complete**
+minutes to complete.

 ### Options Breakdown